A teen led a Black Lives Matter protest in his small town. A cross was burned in his yard.

 “It’s great to see you praying,” someone taunted.

-After 8:46 — the time a Minneapolis police officer knelt on his neck — the protesters stood.
+After more than eight minutes — the amount of time a Minneapolis police officer knelt on Floyd’s neck — the protesters stood.

 “Antifa sucks,” someone shouted from the other side of Main Street, where Travon could see several classmates and their parents.